suncoast-devs/handbook/lessons/cs-methods/reading/intro.md

 ```

 Now we have removed two lines and reduced it to one.
 This line is also more
 clear in the intent.
-We declare a variable `var name` and assign it the _result_
+We declare a variable `var name` and assign it the _return_
 of calling our method `PromptForString` while we see the supplied prompt
 `What is your name?`.